 - Post created by someone living outside the country

 While you should definitely keep an eye out for Craigslist ads displaying any of the above red flags, it’s not always an immediate disqualification.
-Our advice is to simply proceed with caution and use your best judgement, especially when dealing with higher risk items that have a higher likelihood of fraud.
+Our advice is to simply proceed with caution and use your best judgment, especially when dealing with higher-risk items that have a higher likelihood of fraud.

 Types of Craigslist ads with high scam risk: